dolittle-interaction/JavaScript.Components.Aurelia/Documentation/contributing/principles.md

 The exception to this rule is when you have something that is commonly used amongst them.

+Read more about cohesion in our [development principles](/contributing/guidelines/development_principles)

 ## UWP controls as reference